What is Valerian?

 Most of the modern research on this herb centers around the traditional use of valerian root sleep preparations, as well as its use as a sedative and muscle relaxant.

 Researchers have paid close attention to the effect of valerian root on the GABA neurotransmitter receptors.
 Although clear results have been demonstrated, the mechanism with which valerian affects these receptors is not clear, and more research is needed.

 Herbal supplement experts have been talking about the benefits of using the supplement valerian for some time now.
 Below are some of the many reasons why more and more people are using valerian root supplements.

 The most common of the many valerian benefits is its relaxing effect on the body.

-People with insomnia use valerian to help relax the body and induce sleep.
-It can also help people who feel as though they are constantly anxious or restless.
-It is not uncommon for people to go through phases where they are unable to get comfortable or cannot sleep at night due to some unknown anxiety.
+People with trouble getting a good night's rest use valerian to help relax the body and induce sleep.
+It is not uncommon for people to go through phases where they are unable to get comfortable or cannot sleep at night due to some unknown reason.
 But when they start to use valerian, they find that they can calm themselves and are able to get back to a good night's sleep.

-Since it is an herb, it is a natural solution to anxiety and restlessness, with little or no side effects. *
+Since it is an herb, it is a natural solution to restlessness, with little or no side effects. *